UNITED WAY HISTORY – A CENTURY OF SERVICE

-The concept of the United Way began in Denver, Colorado, in 1887.
-Four caring men — a priest, two ministers, and a rabbi — began to dream of greater service to others.
+Five caring individuals began to dream of greater service to others.
 They envisioned one organization that could include and unify many other organizations and, in the process, strengthen each of them.

-In 1924, the Tampa Welfare League was established.
+On Jan.
+10, 1924, a group of civic leaders gathered at Tampa’s city hall and established the Tampa Welfare League.
 The original organization included 16 agencies: Boy Scouts, Children’s Home, Girl Scouts, Humane Society, Milk Fund, Old People’s Home, Red Cross, Salvation Army, Seaman’s Institute, Tampa Urban League, Traveler’s Aid Society, United Charities, WCTU Day Nursery, YMCA, YMHA, and YWCA.
 The first President of the Welfare League was C.C.
 Nott.

 In Pinellas County during 1932, the Community Chest was created with the goal of organizing and funding a coordinated plan to meet the social needs of the community.
 The original participating agencies were Salvation Army, YMCA, YWCA, Boy Scouts of America and the Florence Crittenton Home.
 The first year’s campaign goal was $30,000.